joshuashevchuk1/AgriChallenge/README.md

 This will initialize a flask application using mongodb as a database.
 Data is ingested at the application level.

+Once ingestion finishes (~60 seconds) the application will be accessible at localhost.

 ## Using the api

 Once the application ingests all data the following data inspection endpoints are available